 Keep an eye out on the roads for pro teams when you’re riding in Tenerife.
 Many world-class teams choose the island not only for its great and varied climbs but to sleep at altitude which promotes blood haemoglobin affinity for oxygen, improving aerobic capacity.
 Pros including Team Sky and Trek-Segafredo use the unassuming Parador Hotel at over 2000m altitude to help their athletes reach optimum fitness for the season ahead.

 If you’re so focused on smashing it up the climbs for that QOM or KOM that you never stop to take in the view, you’re missing out.
 Tenerife offers such a diversity of landscapes and vistas that every ride offers something different – look out for the ‘Mirador’ signs, meaning viewpoint.
 It’s such a gorgeous reward, and you’ve earnt it.

-There’s nothing but a four hour flight between you and some truly enjoyable winter miles, on an island of incredible landscapes, roads to challenge your legs with and the miracle of great weather year-round.
+There’s nothing but a four-hour flight between you and some truly enjoyable winter miles, on an island of incredible landscapes, roads to challenging your legs with and the miracle of great weather year-round.
 So what are you waiting for?